 Section 104.
 Use of Consultants.

-The County may from time to time use consultants to fulfill its obligations under CEQA including, but not limited to, the preparation of Initial Studies, Negative/Mitigated Negative Declarations, and EIRs.
-The County Planning Director shall maintain a list of qualified consultants, which shall be periodically updated by soliciting and evaluating responses to a Request for Qualifications (RFQ).
+The County may from time to time use consultants to fulfill its obligations under CEQA including, but not limited to, the preparation of technical studies, monitoring reports, restoration plans, Initial Studies, Negative/Mitigated Negative Declarations, and EIRs.

-All consultant-prepared environmental documents utilized shall either be prepared under contract with the County using the most current version of the County’s Professional Services Agreement or prepared under contract with the project sponsor.
-For documents prepared under contract with the project sponsor, the project sponsor shall:
+All consultant-prepared environmental documents utilized shall be prepared under contract with the County using the most current version of the County’s Professional Services Agreement.

-Submit a deposit to cover the cost of staff time and materials associated with County oversight and review of the consultant’s work at the time of application in conformance with applicable sections of the County Policy Manual.
-The deposit shall be paid no later than thirty (30) days after the project sponsor notifies the County that he/she will contract directly with the consultant for preparation of the project environmental document;

-Submit the consultant’s proposed scope of work and any amendments thereto to the Planning Director for review and approval prior to the commencement of consultant work,

-Submit a standard Memorandum of Understanding (form provided in Appendix D) documenting the consultant’s and the project sponsor’s agreement to abide by requirements of this Section 104;

-Select one of the consultants listed on the County’s list of qualified environmental consulting firms; and

-Ensure that all administrative drafts, reports, correspondence and other documents prepared by the consultant for the project are provided to the County prior to or at the same time as they are provided to the project sponsor.

-For private projects where the consultant is under contract with the County, the project sponsor shall pay the full costs of draft and final document preparation including both consultant and County oversight and review costs.
-A deposit to cover County oversight and review costs shall be paid at the time of application in conformance with applicable sections of the County Policy Manual.
+The project sponsor shall pay the full costs of technical studies and draft and final document preparation including both consultant and County oversight and review costs.
+A deposit to cover County costs shall be paid at the time of application in conformance with applicable sections of the County Policy Manual.
 The deposit shall be made prior to the County contracting with a consultant and prior to commencement of document preparation and in no case later than thirty (30) days after issuance of the letter from the Planning Director indicating the estimated cost to produce the document(s) involved.

-When the Planning Director determines that it is necessary to contract with a consultant to prepare an environmental document or document(s) for a public project, the Planning Director may select a consultant from the list of qualified consultants, or, at the Planning Director’s discretion, may select a consultant through a separate Request for Proposals (RFP) process.
+When the Planning Director determines that it is necessary to contract with a consultant to prepare an environmental document or document(s) for a public project, the Planning Director may select a consultant through a separate Request for Proposals (RFP) process.

 No firm or person having a financial interest in a project shall be employed to prepare environmental documents on that project.

-Environmental consultants shall work at the direction of County staff whether they are under contract to the County or to a private project sponsor, and the County shall accept consultant-prepared work products as final only when the Planning Director determines them to be impartial and complete.
+Environmental consultants shall work at the direction of County staff and the County shall accept consultant-prepared work products as final only when the Planning Director determines them to be impartial, technically adequate, and complete.
 The County decision-makers shall confirm that the environmental documents reflect the lead agency’s independent judgment and analysis.
 (History: Reso 06-176)

+The project sponsor may submit technical studies along with their application submittal or at the County’s request but a project sponsor may not contract directly with a consultant for preparation of a complete environmental document including, but not limited to, preparation of an environmental impact report, negative declaration or mitigated negative declaration.

 Section 105.
 Notice Generally.
 [State CEQA Guidelines §§15072 and 15087 ]